oliprev/OP_COMP3000/README.md

 SecuLearn has evolved a lot since Sprint 0, and future development will consist of the following:

+- Means of gamification - through use of achievements, leaderboards among users, or incentivised competitions
+- Improved mobile optimisation
+- Role-based learning paths, pointing users towards specific careers
 - Monetisation, through advertisements / subscription plans
 - Expand the functionality of phishing email simulations, to make them seamless from real emails
 - Offline mode e.g. option to download a given knowledge area and all of its contents for learning on-the-go
-- Support for different languages - perhaps using translation APIs?
+- Support for different languages - using translation APIs
-- Means of gamification - through use of achievements, leaderboards among users, or incentivised competitions
 - Visual dashboard which can show personal statistics
 - Specialised admin dashboard / features
 - Feedback system so users can report inaccurate or inappropriate AI responses
 - Single Sign On (SSO) integration